Sharath15eUR/Kavin/Networking_Training/week3_4/readme.md

    - Go to CLI tab
    - Type: `enable`
    - Type: `show mac address-table`

-*[SCREENSHOT 10.1: Switch MAC address table in Packet Tracer as an equivalent to Linux bridge command]*
 ![](images/image14.png)

 2. Explain how this relates to Linux bridge functionality: